Does regional variation in wage levels identify the effects of a national minimum wage?

-The US data also displays intertemporal correlations between location and dispersion.\footnote{Specifically, initial location has a significant correlation with final dispersion, and initial dispersion has a mild correlation with final location.} Panel~C includes those correlations in the simulated model.
-The biases now have the opposite sign.
-That result shows that it may be difficult to predict the direction of the bias in empirical applications.
+These results suggest that even a mild correlation of 0.076 is sufficient to invalidate the effective minimum wage design.
+But are such correlations common in practice?
+Below, I argue that applied researchers' priors should be that these correlations are nontrivial.

+Empirically, the value of 0.076 was calculated based on US-CPS data from 1989.
+If one used data from 2004 instead, the value would be 0.264.
+Using Brazilian data from 1998, I find an even higher value of 0.339 (see Section~\ref{sec:brazil} for details).
+These examples suggest that 0.076 may be towards the lower end of reasonable values for that parameter.

+A counterpoint to this argument is that correlations between median log wages and standard deviations of log wages do not reveal the corresponding correlations in the \textit{latent} log wage distributions, which are the correct model inputs.
+That's because observed log wage distributions also incorporate minimum wage effects.
+To evaluate this concern, I calculate the correlation in the Brazilian data using only microregions where the share of workers earning at most the minimum wage plus 30 log points is 10\% or less (a criterion that selects 88 out of 151 microregions in the full data set).
+Rather than decreasing, the correlation increases to 0.528.

-Correlations between the location and dispersion of latent log wages may emerge from economic reasons.
-One is the observation that if workers are split into education-age groups, higher-wage groups tend to display more within-group inequality.
+Theoretical arguments also suggest positive correlations between the location and dispersion of latent log wages.
+First, if workers are split into education-age groups, higher-wage groups tend to display more within-group inequality.